SakinahJ/Data_Projects_TripleTen/Ecommerce/README.md

 #### Data
 A database with info on taxi rides in Chicago provided by TripleTen:

-'neighborhoods' table: data on city neighborhoods
+- `'dayofweek_popular__calendar'`: popular day of the weekneighborhoods' table: data on city neighborhoods'`

 'name': name of the neighborhood